nuts-foundation/nuts-node/docs/pages/deployment/migration.rst

 Requires ``didmethods`` to contain ``web`` and ``nuts`` (default).

 This migration adds a new ``did:web`` DID Document to owned subjects that do not already have one.
-All services from the ``did:nuts`` DID Document are copied to the new document.
 A new verification method is created for the document and added to all verification relationships except KeyAgreement.
 This means did:web cannot be used for encryption (yet).